 IMPORTANT A+ UPDATES FROM MISSOURI DEPT. OF HIGHER ED (MDHE)

-1) A+ Alternative to the Algebra I EOC Requirement for 2018 Seniors
+1) A+ Alternative to the Algebra I EOC Requirement for 2018 and 2019 Seniors

 Each spring, during A+ students’ junior year, the Missouri Department of Higher Education announces the alternative(s) available for those who do not achieve a score of proficient or advanced on the Algebra I end-of-course exam.
 This announcement allows the juniors sufficient time to establish eligibility before graduation.
 In keeping with this policy, this message provides information about the Algebra I EOC alternative for the 2017 juniors in the graduating class of 2018.